di/talks/2023/airflow_summit_2023/talk.md

 # Malware
 ## *is a tradeoff*

-^ a lot of people will say "just block all malware on pypi" or "add additional obstacles to publish" or "require an audit before a release can go live".
+^ if you look for solutions to this problem, a lot of people will say "just block all malware on pypi" or "add additional obstacles to publish" or "require an audit before a release can go live".

 ^ putting aside, for a moment, whether that's even possible. is it even desireable, overall?

 ^ people complain all the time about the complexity of python packaging, but challenges publishing to PyPI is rarely part of that, because we've put a ton of effort into making that as easy as possible.

-^ the fact that it's easy to publish malware on PyPI is because it's easy for anyone to publish anything on PyPI.
+^ the fact that it's easy to publish some random malware package on PyPI is because it's easy for anyone to publish anything on PyPI.

 ^ this is noticible and not imagined